13 October, 2020

 "One day, all of this will be yours" is a saying often heard when family business owners are succession planning.
 Promising to pass a family business to a younger generation can provide peace of mind and often cheap labour for the business owner; and motivate younger generations to work hard and ensure the business is successful.

-However, it is not uncommon to see these promises to not come to fruition, and when a business owner dies the family business to go to another family member or an unrelated third party.
+However, it is not uncommon to see these promises fall away later down the line, and when a business owner dies the family business to go to another family member or an unrelated third party.

 In order to avoid litigation between family members after death, there are a number of lessons from this case.
 The first is fundamental and simple but often overlooked: communication.
 It is important that all parties are clear on what will happen upon death or retirement.
 It will allow people time to think about it and react to it while the business owner is able to deal with any issues and potentially make adjustments.

-If you are looking for any more information with regards to our services view our Wills, Probate, Tax and Trusts section.
-You can also contact Ben Wilson in our Wills, Probate, Tax and Trusts department via Ben Wilson email or phone on 0333 207 1130.
+For more information contact Tom Howcroft in our Contesting a Will department via email or phone on 0333 207 1130.
 Alternatively send any question through to Forbes Solicitors via our online Contact Form.